No products in the cart.

-They tend to have a very high volume of peroxide so that they can easily lighten even much darker hair.
+At-home dyes also tend to have a very high volume of peroxide so that they can easily lighten hair which is significantly darker.

-The main difference between at home hair dyes and salon ones – from a formula point of view is that at home ones are already “matched-up” meaning the color and the developer are already given and you just mix them.
-For salon ones the stylist has more control on what developer strength to use therefore they can mix colors and control how they come out.
+The main difference between at-home hair dyes and salon ones is that at-home dyes are already “matched-up”, meaning the color and the developer are already given and you just need to mix them.
+For salon dyes, the stylist has more control over the developer strength.
+Therefore, they can mix colors and control how they come out.
 Your stylist could have declined to dye your hair because she/he did not know how the at home dye would interact with the salon one.
 It could also have been for not damaging your hair – it depends how long before, you had colored your hair at home.
 There can be multiple reasons.

 Some other factors in the debate between box color and professional color is the actual application process.
-Once the color and developer are mixed there is a time frame in which the color is applied and allowed to process.
+Once the color and developer are mixed, there is a time frame in which the color is applied and allowed to process.
 I can color your hair much faster and more thoroughly that you can yourself.
-I won’t miss spots on the back of your head and if for some reason I run out I can mix up more right on the spot.
+I won’t miss spots on the back of your head, and if for some reason I run out out of dye, I can mix up more right on the spot.
 And if when we’re all done and the shade isn’t quite what you wanted we can adjust it with a toner right there.
-As a professional i always want my clients to leave completely satisfied with the color and the service and I will do whatever it takes to make sure that happens.
+As a professional, I always want my clients to leave completely satisfied with the color and the service and I will do whatever it takes to make sure that happens.

 However, you can go to Sally’s Beauty Supply and buy tubes of color and separate developer and get what you want.
 But you have to know what you are doing.
 In my Sally’s stores, the help is completely useless.
-I have always been told to never take their advice on coloring because they don’t know what they are doing.Nowadays I go to Sally and get my Ion haircolor and their developer for sensitive scalps which is a charm.
+I have always been told to never take their advice on coloring because they don’t know what they are doing.Nowadays I go to Sally and get my Ion hair color and their developer for sensitive scalps (which works like a charm!).
 Ion also has a fantastic conditioner.
-I color my hair at home once a month.
-It is cost-effective.
+I color my hair at home once a month; it’s cost-effective and rather fun!

-What I tell my clients that insist on coloring themselves is to choose one shade and stick with it.
+What I tell my clients is that if they insist on coloring themselves, they should pick one shade and stick with it.
 Changing the color leads to unattractive “banding”.
-Also, try to stay within 2 or 3 levels of your natural color.
-Anything more and you’re likely to get into some trouble.
+Also, try to stay within two or three levels of your natural color.
+Anything more and you’re likely to run into some trouble.

 Don’t forget at home care is important to color and making it last.
 If you are going to color your hair you need to use a shampoo and conditioner made for color treated hair.
 They are more delicate on the hair, help to seal in the color and protect from fading.
-There are a lot of color safe shampoos but the one I recommend the most AND use myself is Redken Color Extend.
-It is the best I have found and all my color clients swear by it as well.
+There are a lot of color-safe shampoos but the one I recommend the most and use myself is Redken Color Extend ($29.00, Ulta.com) It is the best I have found and all my color clients swear by it as well.